 Rhode Island State House: 10 Fun Facts.
 During New England travel, do not miss this state house.
 This capitol is one of the grandest in the nation.
 Cannons, bells, flags, marble, one of the world’s largest self supporting domes and tons of Rhode Island State History.
 Be awed by seeing the original royal charter on sheepskin, providing the colony with freedom of religion and separation of church and state. #OurCarpeDiem #RhodeIsland #StateHouse #Capitol #traveltips #funfacts #destinations #travel

-If you are visiting New England, a stop at the Rhode Island State House will be worth your time.
+If you are visiting New England, don’t miss the Rhode Island State House.
 When we visited during our Capitols Quest, we learned many interesting and fun facts.
-The State House is in Providence, the capital of Rhode Island.
-As you probably know, Rhode Island is our smallest state.
-But you may not know that this state house, according to Rhode Islanders, is one of the grandest state houses in the U.S.
+Located in Providence, this building is one of the grandest state houses in the U.S. Let’s find out more about this state (house).

 The Rhode Island State House with plaza in front of it.
 Find out fun facts!